lukasb23/ib-api-project/README.md

 for every instrument you entered as command line arg.
 If the price of the stock or index is above/below the defined threshold, you're alerted once and the upper/lower boundaries are adjusted by 0.5%.

-Of course, the usage makes more sense for markets with a corresponsing market data subscription of Interactive Brokers.
+Of course, usage makes more sense for markets with a corresponsing market data subscription of Interactive Brokers.